Topics Map > Student Engagement > Student/Student

 After determining the format of the discussion, the placement of the activity in the course plan is the next step.
-One key question is: “How will I ensure that students have enough knowledge of the topic to be able to engage with the discussion activity I am planning?”
-A planned pre-discussion activity, such as a course reading, video, or assignment can set students up for success.
+One key question is: “How will I ensure that students have enough knowledge of the topic to engage with the discussion activity I am planning?”
+A planned pre-discussion activity, such as a course reading, video, or assignment, can set students up for success.
 Similarly, determining how to know what students have learned in the discussion helps instructors plan for the post-discussion assignment.
 One type of post-discussion assignment is a summary.
 Summaries can be set up and graded similarly to short essays.
-Ideally, this summary activity can be a building block for a larger assessment, such as a major project or exam questions.
-Another key factor to consider in this step is the investment of time: how long should students plan to engage in a discussion and how long does the instructor need to plan to be engaged in the discussion?
-Instructor-guided discussions tend to take a larger investment of instructor time than do small group discussions, role-plays, and debates, while formats such as role play and debate tend to require more of an investment in time on the part of the students.
-Knowing how much time instructors and students will likely need to engage in a discussion activity can help when balancing assignments and workload, as well as calculating how students will spend their time to meet the credit hour requirement.
+Ideally, this summary activity can be a building block for a more significant assessment, such as a large project or exam questions.
+Another key factor to consider in this step is the investment of time: how long should students plan to engage in a discussion, and how long does the instructor need to plan to be engaged?
+Instructor-guided discussions take a larger investment of instructor time than small group discussions, role-plays, and debates, while formats such as role-play and debate tend to require more of an investment in time on the part of the students.
+Knowing how much time instructors and students will likely need to engage in a discussion activity can help when balancing assignments and workload and calculating how students will spend their time to meet the credit hour requirement.

 Ensuring that you use open-ended questions for discussions is one way to encourage students to engage more fully with a discussion topic, and there are other tips for creating engaging discussion questions as well.
-Using action verbs, composing questions that allow for a variety of responses, and using reflective questions can all help facilitate deeper engagement.
-Some useful question starters include:
+Using action verbs, composing questions that allow for various responses, and using reflective questions can all help facilitate deeper engagement.
+Some helpful question starters include:

 - In what ways

 - What is your opinion about….